amosstorkey/virgintivocec/README.md

 Hard edit the CEC address for the Virgin Box (default HDMI port one on the receiver connected to the hdmi port one on the TV.
 I.e. Physical address 1100.
 See https://www.mythtv.org/wiki/HDMI-CEC for a bit more description on this.).

 Do you use/enable kodi on the pi?
 Probably.
-If so go in to kodi, settings, input devices, peripherals and you will now see two cec controllers.
+If so go in to kodi, settings->input devices->peripherals and you will now see two cec controllers.
 Disable the one corresponding to the Pulse Eight box (how do you know which?
-I used trial and error).
+I used trial and error, but it is probably the one with a long firmware version).

-Now link libcec

-    cd virgintivocec/virgintivocec-master
-    ln -s ../libcec-libcec-2.1.4/include libcec

-Then compile and install virgintivocec
+Finally we compile and install virgintivocec.

+You might wanto to ensure you have done a system upgrade first, but this is not entirely necessary.
     sudo apt-get update
     sudo apt-get dist-upgrade

+To install, do:
+    sudo apt-get update
     sudo apt-get install make g++
     make
     sudo make install